Taryatu-Chulutu: Eruptive history

 Volcanic activity in the field ranges from Pliocene to Holocene, commencing about 8 mya ago.
 The Shavaryn-Tsaram volcano has an age of 1.2 mya.
+The Tariat valley flows were emplaced between 240,000 and 60,000 years ago.
 Seismic tomography has identified traces of a former magmatic intrusion under the volcanic field.
+The total volume of lava is less than 300 km3.

 The Khorgo/Horgo cinder cones was considered to be about 4 ka old, ^{14}C dating on organic material in its sediments has indicated ages of 8 ka.
 The Global Volcanism Program indicates a date of 2980 BCE ± 150 years.
+The most recent research indicates a date of 7,200 years ago.
 Some geologists have correlated the activity of Paektusan, Udokan Plateau and Wudalianchi volcanoes elsewhere in Asia and have presumed that common geologic events did influence the activity of all three centres.
+Tsagan may be younger than Khorgo.

 Environment

-Khorgo volcano is part of the Khorgo-Terkhiin Tsagaan Nuur National Park, which was established in 1965.
+Khorgo volcano is 530 km west of Ulaanbaatar.
+It is part of the Khorgo-Terkhiin Tsagaan Nuur National Park, which was established in 1965 and is a major tourism destination.
 Most precipitation in the area falls during summer.
 The national park (48°8′N 99°38′E) has a surface area of 773 km2 and lies at an altitude of 2060 m.
 The Terkhiin Tsagaan Lake is an important food source for migratory waterfowl and has a surface area of 268 km2.